TwistedModding/VitaLite/README.md

 VitaLite is a RuneLite client wrapper that adds extra features and safety options while keeping the familiar RuneLite experience.
 It provides additional customization, enhanced security features, and extended plugin support.

+## General User Release
+Grab latest version from releases and download the zip.
+Either use the provided scripts for launching, or launch jar manually.
+If you launch manually just keep in mind it requires jdk11 to run.

+### Getting Started
+1. **Download**: Get the latest VitaLite release
+2. **Launch**: Run the appropriate script for your OS or double-click the JAR
+3. **Configure**: Use in-client settings or command line arguments

+### Requirements
+- Java 11 (jdk)

 ## Key Features

 ### 🎮 Enhanced Gaming Experience